dimitrik-fr/copybox/README.md

 # CopyBox

-This is a plugin for [Micro Editor](https://github.com/zyedidia/micro) covering the missed features (at least for me) around Copy/Paste stuff.
+This is a plugin for [Micro Editor v.1.4](https://github.com/zyedidia/micro) covering the missed features (at least for me) around Copy/Paste stuff.
 No idea why, but on some Terminal session Copy/Paste in Micro is not working for me (sometimes allows to Select but not Paste, sometimes just nothing at all).
 And, finally, Micro Copy/Paste